Cleveland FMLA lawyer

 - To care for a returning member of the Armed Forces under certain circumstances.

 - Due to a qualifying emergency as a result of a child, spouse, or parent being deployed overseas for military service.

-Determining whether a qualifying event has occurred can be a complex legal question that requires attention from an experienced lawyer.
-The Cleveland Family and Medical Leave Act attorneys at Bolek Besser Glesius LLC have experience helping employees navigate their rights during the times when they need help protecting their jobs.
+Determining whether a qualifying event has occurred can be a complex legal question that requires attention from an experienced family medical leave lawyer.
+Bolek Besser Glesius has helped many Ohio employees navigate their rights when they needed to protect their jobs.

 If an employee is covered, the FMLA allows the employee to take up to 12 weeks of unpaid, job-protected, leave from work.
 The FMLA prohibits employers from interfering with the employee’s ability to take FMLA leave.
 It also forbids employers from firing, demoting, or otherwise retaliating against an employee because the employee has requested or taken FMLA leave.